 WoW Patch 7.3.2 Antorus tier 21

 Part of the tweaks ahead of Antorus’ release are to the tier sets coming with the new raid.
-You can see the current versions of these over in our 7.3 post - the ones below are what has changed since then.
+Here’s the full list of what each set bonus does:

 - 4P: When Dancing Rune Weapon fades, your Rune regeneration rate is increased by 40% for 10 sec.